littleosbook/littleosbook/user_mode.md

 # User Mode

-User mode is finally almost within our reach.
+User mode is now almost within our reach.
 There's just a few more steps required.
 They don't seem too much work on paper, but they can take quite a few hours to get right in code and design.

-## Segments for user mode
+## Segments for User Mode

 To enable user mode we need to add two more segments to the GDT.
 They are very similar to the kernel segments we added when we [set up the